Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 For two other blenders with similar features, you’ll want to read our Ninja Smart Screen blender review and our Cuisinart FP-12DCN Elite Collection review.

 Although the Cuisinart Hurricane is not among those listed in our best blender buyer’s guide, it is nevertheless a great choice if your needs include both individually portioned beverages as well as other blending chores.
-If big blender performance is better for your intended uses, then consider the Ninja Professional BL610 Professional Blender or the Oster Versa Pro.
+If big blender performance is better for your intended uses, then consider our Ninja BL610 Professional Blender review or the Oster Versa Pro.